“Smart phones and social media expand our universe. We can connect with others or collect information easier and faster than ever.”

 Almost as a joke during an official unit visit, I took a short video with my iPhone and posted it to the AF Security Forces (SF) official Facebook (FB) page; the response was amazing.
 Within seconds, the first “like” occurred and shortly thereafter, the information was “shared” with someone else.
 Since then, I have used FB to share positive news stories, refute rumors and inform about issues that directly impact lives and careers.
 The real beauty is that I can easily communicate with my internal audience (SF Defenders and families) and external audiences whom we want to influence.
 In each case, we quickly inform a broad swath of people with straight scoop from the Top Cop’s mouth.

-The other great thing about social media is the ability to gain instantaneous feedback on issues that people might not otherwise get a vote on.
+The other great thing about social media is the ability to gain instantaneous feedback and cheap instagram likes on issues that people might not otherwise get a vote on.
 To be clear…military members still do not always get a vote, but this medium allows one to have input as opposed to the past protocol of “shut up and color!”
+Businesses can get ig followers for sale to boost their profiles.

 In 2013, we started discussions about procuring a new police badge for our 40,000 person force.
-We developed conceptual designs, posted them on FB and asked members to comment…and did they ever!
+We developed conceptual designs, posted them on FB and bought cheap fb likes with instant delivery and asked members to comment…and did they ever!
 After lots of facts, emotions and opinions were bandied about, it became clear that Defenders felt good about their current badge.
 Had I chosen to change it, (I did not) at least it would have been with a clear understanding of how the force felt.
 To this day, that FB posting was our largest ever–over 60,000 people viewed, commented on or shared it; that is powerful communications!
+The Marketing Heaven’s likes is something one can opt for to get better reach.

 The realty of seeking other people’s opinions is this: they have opinions and will share them.
 I am generally OK with people sharing their candid thoughts, but sometimes social media’s perceived anonymity gives people a comfort level to say inappropriate things.
 This can lead to problems like cyberbullying and behavior inconsistent with organizational standards of conduct (in other words: good order and discipline.)
 This is the essential leadership challenge: encouraging open communication while still maintaining a healthy respect for the chain of command and levels of authority.
 Sometimes the roles are reversed and it can be the experienced professional who fails to practice appropriate behavior; recently, a senior military officer was relieved of his duties for unprofessional emails sent many years prior.